Stocks Making the Biggest Moves Midday: Robinhood, Clorox, American Airlines and More - NewsBreak

 Stocks Making the Biggest Moves Midday: Robinhood, Clorox, American Airlines and More

 Check out the companies making headlines in midday trading.
-Robinhood — Shares of the newly public stock-trading app rose over 16% in midday trading on Tuesday.
+Robinhood — Shares of the newly public stock-trading app rose 24.2% in midday trading on Tuesday.
 Robinhood rose above its IPO price of $38 per share, to trade above $44 per share.
 ARK Invest's Cathie Wood has been buying shares of HOOD since its IPO.
-The Menlo Park, California-based company is a "top traded stock" on Fidelity, which is generally a good proxy for individual investor interest on a given day.www.nbcphiladelphia.com
+The Menlo Park, California-based company is a "top traded stock" on Fidelity, which is generally a good proxy for individual investor interest on a given day.www.nbcsandiego.com

 Comments / 0